 Reminding readers of key points, destinations, and what you intend to write is a good orientation technique.
-So if you are talking about the same point, the reader will know from the repetition.
-Likewise, if you are talking about a different point.
+So if you are talking about the same point, the reader will know from the repetition likewise, if you are talking about a different point.

-3. Use paragraphs breaks and subheading
+3. Use paragraphs breaks and subheadings

 Paragraph breaks and subheadings are also a form of signposting signals that keep readers focused on your essay by informing them when you are starting a new subsection or a new argument.

 They are mostly ideal in longer essays such as research essays or after major headings like Methodology and Result which tend to get longer.